puppetlabs/puppet-specifications/language/catalog_expressions.md

 * A *captures rest* (as allowed for functions) is not allowed in parameter lists for a catalog related expression.
 * The default value expression must evaluate to an instance of the specified type.
+* The default value expression may evaluate to undef if the parameter type allows it.
 * If a parameter type is not specified, the default is `Any`.
+* The default value expression may not assign to/create a new variable.

 ### Node Definition